 Guests may prepare meals in the fully equipped, open kitchen.
 The living room has comfortable furniture and a flat-screen television.
 The laundry room has two washers and two dryers available for guest use, free of charge.

-When out-of-town and even out-of-state patients face the challenges of illness, injury or disability during treatment at Roger C. Peace Rehabilitation Hospital (RCP), The Peace House offers a home away from home for our patients and their families.
+When out-of-town and even out-of-state patients and their families face the challenges of illness, injury or disability during treatment, The Peace House offers a home away from home for our patients and their families.

-Donors have the opportunity to make a profound impact on GHS patients and their families.
+Donors have the opportunity to make a profound impact on Prisma Health patients and their families.
 Thanks to the steadfast support from the community, The Peace House offers support and stability that they need during treatment and recovery.

-Along with providing families with a safe, comfortable place to stay, The Peace House allows RCP the privilege of serving our injured service members returning home from war, many of which suffer from traumatic injuries.
+Along with providing families with a safe, comfortable place to stay, The Peace House allows Prisma Health the privilege of serving our injured service members returning home from war, many of which suffer from traumatic injuries.